Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 In a case of theft of a trade secret, a person who rightfully knew the trade secret.

 We pride ourselves on being one of Maryland's most accessible law firms.
 Our 24 hour attorney line is always open, give us a call and be directly connected with Max Frizalone or Luke Woods.
-We are more than happy to give you a free consultation and case review.
+We are more than happy to give you a free consultation and case review with a theft defense attorney.
 Don't wait until the last minute to find the right attorney for your case.
 Call us or fill out one of our contact forms to request an appointment today.